Home Compare IDXX vs WAT

 IDEXX Laboratories vs Waters: Which Stock Looks Stronger in 2026?

-IDEXX Laboratories holds the cleaner structural position, with growth as the main driver and profitability adding further support.
-Waters still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+IDEXX Laboratories leads structurally, with profitability as the clearest single gap between the two profiles.
+Waters still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The comparison is mainly decided in growth, with the rest of the profile carrying less weight.
-IDEXX Laboratories, Inc. leads by 16 points on the overall comparison score.
+Most of the separation is still concentrated in profitability.
+IDEXX Laboratories, Inc. leads by 23 points on the overall comparison score.

 INDUSTRY COMPARISON